MySQL Databases - General information

 - MySQL databases are allocated for the purpose of content delivery only.
 They should not be used to generate and store data, particularly personal data, or as part of an application.

-- www.tcd.ie and www.tcdlife.ie are public internet facing servers and their stated purpose is as informational sites suitable for storing public information for general public consumption.
-Their function is not to store confidential personal data in a database or a file.
+- www.tcd.ie is a public internet facing server and it's stated purpose is as an informational site suitable for storing public information for general public consumption.
+It's function is not to store confidential personal data in a database or a file.

 - All references to the database must be abstracted to a separate include file. i.e.: instead of having the server name, username, password hard-coded in to the PHP, it should be in a separate .php file and just "include" this as necessary.
 (Doing it another way is insecure as it is very simple for anyone to get hold of your database access details.)